2020 NBA playoffs: Format

 After the NBA suspended its season on March 11, 2020, due to the COVID-19 pandemic, the league started to explore implementing a special postseason format just for this year.

-On June 4, the NBA Board of Governors approved a plan to restart the season on July 31 in the NBA Bubble, with 22 of the 30 teams in the league, all clubs within six games of a playoff spot.
+On June 4, the NBA Board of Governors approved a plan to restart the season on July 31 in the NBA Bubble, with 22 of the 30 teams in the league, all clubs mathematically alive for a playoff spot under the 82 game schedule.
 Under this plan, the 22 teams played eight regular-season "seeding" games.
 A possible best-of-three play-in series for the final seed in each conference would then be held if the ninth seed finished the regular season within four games of the eighth seed.
 The eighth seed would start with a de facto 1–0 lead, meaning that it would need just one win to advance, while the ninth seed must win two in a row.
 The NBA's regular playoff format proceeded as normal.
 All games were played behind closed doors at the ESPN Wide World of Sports Complex in Walt Disney World.

 Under the NBA's regular playoff format, the eight teams with the most wins in each conference qualified for the playoffs.
 The seedings were based on each team's record.
 Each conference's bracket was fixed; there was no reseeding.
 All rounds were best-of-seven series; the series ended when one team won four games, and that team advanced to the next round.
 All rounds, including the NBA Finals, were in a 2–2–1–1–1 format.
 In the conference playoffs, home court advantage went to the higher-seeded team (number one being the highest), although since all games were played in the same location, this was merely a designated home court.
 Seeding was based on each team's regular season record within a conference; if two teams had the same record, standard tiebreaker rules were used.
 Conference seedings were ignored for the NBA Finals: Home court advantage went to the team with the better regular season record, and, if needed, ties were broken based on head-to-head record, followed by intra-conference record.

 Playoff qualifying

 On February 23, 2020, the Milwaukee Bucks became the first team to clinch a playoff spot.
 The Toronto Raptors, Los Angeles Lakers, and Boston Celtics subsequently clinched playoff berths before the season was suspended on March 11.

+Seed 8 in each conference is not finalized until the first-stage play-in tournament is completed, unless they finish the regular season with more than four games ahead of seed 9.